joary/oai-study/README.md

 # Important Notes:

-* This is expects to be a comprehensive walkthrought over the PHY layer implementation of OpenAirInterface project, it assumes the basic LTE protocol concepts are known.
+* This expects to be a comprehensive walkthrought over the PHY layer implementation of OpenAirInterface project, it assumes the basic LTE protocol concepts are known.
 * Although the OpenAirInterface have several applications, this study focus on the LTE eNodeB.
 * Get more information at [openairinterface5g](https://gitlab.eurecom.fr/oai/openairinterface5g) project